Wednesday, 27 February 2019

 The Significance of Three Sarahs.

-I encountered three Sarahs in Ashbourne today, one in person and two by proxy.
+I encountered three Sarahs in Ashbourne today, one in person and two more remotely.
 They were:

 1. Sarah, the bringer of sunshine.